cferdinandi/adventure/content/gm.md

 - **Non-Player Characters (NPCs).** Identify a few groups of people who might occupy a location.
 Are they long-term residents, or just passing through?
 Do the different groups get along?
 - **Dangers.** What natural obstacles might players might encounter?
 Are there any traps that were set to keep trespassers away?
 - **Loot.** Treasure, magic items, and mundane objects can reveal secrets about the world, drive a quest, or give the players new powers and abilities.
+- **Area Effects (_optional_).** Random happenings that might occur in a location.
+These can bring a sense of whimsy, danger, and life to a fictional world.
 {{%/md%}}
 </div>